Geometries in perturbative quantum field theory

 The main motivation to study $c_2$-invariants comes from the demand to understand the geometries underlying perturbative quantum field theory.
 From the existent data one may be let to the conclusion that there exists an analytical property which holds for all $c_2$s.

 \begin{con}[Dodgson intersections] Every non-zero $c_2$ has a minimal model which is a Dodgson intersection (see Definitions \ref{defdodpair} and \ref{defdim}). \end{con}

-In dimension zero the point-count of a Dodgson intersection is the Legendre symbol of a K\"all\'en function (\ref{Kaellen}) in the coefficients.
+In dimension zero the point-count of a Dodgson intersection is the negative Legendre symbol of a K\"all\'en function (\ref{Kaellen}) in the coefficients.
 This gives all $(a/q)$ with $a\not\equiv3\mod4$.
-The first missing Legendre symbol in Table 1 is $(-2/q)$ which should exist in non-$\phi^4$ of $\geq11$ loops.
+The first missing Legendre symbol in Table \ref{tab1} is $(-2/q)$.
+We, however, do not conjecture that the point-counts of all Dodgson intersections should appear in the $c_2$ of some (non-$\phi^4$) graphs.
+It is an open question if there exists a graph beyond loop order 10 whose $c_2$ is $-(-2/q)$.

 It is unclear which elliptic curves are Dodgson intersections.
 Experiments with coefficients $\{-1,0,1,2\}$ lead (via modularity) to levels 11, 14, 15, 17, 20, 21, 24, 26, 30, 32, 34, 36, 37, 38, 40, 42, 43, 48, 50, $\ldots$.
 Newforms of the levels 19, 26, 27, 33, 35, 37, 38, 39, 44, 45, 46, 49, 50, $\ldots$ were not found (matching entries in both lists refer to the existence of two newforms at that level).